Ehtuish Ehtuish: Early life and family

-Ehtuish grew up in a political family, His eldest uncle was a member of the house of representatives.
-His younger uncle was the Libyan ambassador to several countries such as Spain and Iraq.
+He grew up in a political family.
+His eldest uncle was a member of the House of Representatives.
+His younger uncle was the Libyan ambassador to several countries, such as Spain and Iraq.
 His grandfather was a tribal sheikh.

-Ehtuish married on 16 September 1982.
-Has five children: Two sons, three daughters.
+Ehtuish married on 16 September 1982 and has five children: two sons and three daughters.
 All five children went to medical schools.